How to Sell Your Parents on Out-of-State Colleges

 Not only will this advice help you narrow your college search to your comfort zone, but this framework and thought process is a great way to prove to even the most overprotective parents that going to a college farther away or out of state is a good idea.
 Just taking the initiative to present your research in this way shows you are responsible and mature enough to go off to college on your own.
 So go have those conversations and start forming your perfect college list!

-Start researching these important school factors using our College Search tool or get more great search process advice in our College Admission section.
+Start researching these important school factors using our College Search tool, and find more great search advice in our College Admission section.

 Like what you’re reading?